 Jo leads the deterioration programme.
 Her clinical background is as a respiratory physiotherapist where she has more than 20 years’ NHS experience.
 Jo was previously a Patient Safety Manager at Hampshire Hospitals NHS Foundation Trust, responsible for investigating incidents, supporting clinical effectiveness and quality improvement programmes including sepsis, pressure ulcers and falls.

 Eileen has 30 years NHS experience as a nurse and midwife working in acute and community settings.
-She has been a Supervisor of Midwives since 2013.
-More recently she has worked as Quality Improvement Educator with Oxford University Hospitals NHS Trust.
+She has been a supervisor of midwives since 2013.
+More recently she worked as quality improvement educator with Oxford University Hospitals before joining the Oxford Patient Safety Collaborative

 Fran leads the Oxford AHSN/Patient Safety Collaborative mental health programme.
 She has worked in a variety of roles within the NHS including in public health, as GP practice manager and, most recently as Dementia Network Manager for the Oxford Academic Health Science Network (Oxford AHSN).
 In this latter role Fran has managed a number of […]